un-nf/404/README.md

 3. https://coveryourtracks.eff.org/
 4. https://whatismybrowser.com/

+> As of v.02, this project also provides tooling to modify outgoing network packet headers by attaching to the traffic control (tc) egress hook.
+Currently, the following is implemented:

+**IPv4:**
+- TTL (Time To Live) → forced to 255
+- TOS (Type of Service) → set to 0x10
+- IP ID (Identification) → randomized per packet
+- TCP window size → 65535
+- TCP initial sequence number → randomized
+- TCP window scale → 2
+- TCP MSS (Maximum Segment Size) → 1404
+- TCP timestamps → randomized

+**IPv6:**
+- Hop limit → forced to 255
+- Flow label → randomized
+- TCP parameters (same as IPv4)

 ## Why *shouldn't* I install and run this on my machine?

 If you do not understand JavaScript, or if you don't take the time to look through the code, there is almost no point in you downloading this proxy.
 The point of this is not to be a privacy proxy. **Not yet.** This repository, in its current state, is experimental and intended only for educational, research, and development purposes.